Farringdon station: London Underground

-The London Underground part of the station is directly next to the Thameslink platforms and is served by the Circle, Hammersmith & City and Metropolitan lines, between to the west and to the east.
+The London Underground part of the station is directly next to the Thameslink platforms and is served by the Circle, Hammersmith & City and Metropolitan lines, between King's Cross St Pancras to the west and Barbican to the east.
 All three lines share the same pair of tracks from Baker Street Junction to Aldgate Junction making this section of track one of the most intensely used on the London Underground network.

 Circle line

 The typical service in trains per hour (tph) is: